Readri205/MS2_Project/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. I want to easily understand the main purpose of the site.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. I want to be able to easily navigate throughout the site to find content.
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
+        3. I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about coding challenges.
+        1. I want to find information about coding challenges.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        2. I want to find the best way to get in contact with the organisation with any questions I may have.
-        3. As a Returning Visitor, I want to find community links.
+        3. I want to find community links.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+        1. I want to check to see if there are any newly added challenges or hackathons.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
+        2. I want to check to see if there are any new blog posts.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+        3. I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are Code Insititue red, and white.
+        -   The main colour is 'Ivory' (#FFFFF0), designed to provide a light neutral background to highlight dark text, grpah and pie chart colours, images and the respective country flag.
     -   #### Typography
-        -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+        -   The "Exo" font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+        "Exo" is a clean font which is both attractive and appropriate.
+    -   #### Box Content
+        -   The box content structure is used to highlight specific messages and themes through the site.
+This identifies the text high level summaries on the 'Home' and the 'Country' page.
+In addition box structure is used to highlight the maps and each of the line graphs and pie charts on the 'home' and country.html' pages.
+The 'Contact Us' page uses the same box structure to present the 'contact form'.
+Each of the boxes has a shadow effect to lift them from the main body and to provide a definitive outline for the piece of information.
     -   #### Imagery
         -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+The large, background image in the carousel are designed to be striking and catch the user's attention and to provide some unique image themes from the African continent.
+To avoid confusion and also to provide some context each image has a clear title description.
+The description is derived from the original image as provided by the contributor.

 *   ### Wireframes